 As against Federer, Nadal also won Djokovic more than one match despite winning fewer points.
 That makes him the master of playing with the score in tennis since he is the most efficient player when it comes to winning important points.

 However, it’s also true that all those matches were played in the 2000s, which means that Rafael Nadal was superior especially in their early years.
-Since 2011, Novak Djokovic made a change in his mentality and learned how to play better those decisive points.
-That 2019 Wimbledon Final against Roger Federer is a clear example of his improvement.
+Since 2011, Novak Djokovic made a change in his mentality and learned how to play those decisive points better.
+That 2019 Wimbledon final against Roger Federer is a clear example of his improvement.

 What Would Happen With a Different Scoring System?

 Therefore, as we have seen, the current tennis scoring system allows you to win a match with fewer points.
 But what would happen if instead of playing with games and sets tennis was played with total points and a time limit?
 Something would change?

 Well, there are reasons to think that some matches would have a different result but also others to believe the opposite.

 On one hand, with a different scoring system maybe Federer would have played less nervous because of the absence of critical points as break points, set points, or match points.
 As we explained before, in a match based on total points the are not many under-pressure situations and it’s easier for the player to strictly focus on this game.

 On the other hand, we cannot take for granted that Nadal would have played all the points in the same way he did in those matches.
 If all the points had the same importance, he would probably fight each point as it was the last one.

 Yes, the Spaniard is well known for his attitude when it comes to playing a tennis match but even Nadal allows himself not to fight for some points with the aim of economizing power.
 Thus, if the victory depended on winning more points, he would probably try to win some of those points that he lost in not so relevant games.